Die Abstracts sind hier in der Sprache der jeweiligen Session und in chronologischer Reihenfolge angeführt.

 Moderation: Katharina Rieck

-This panel discussion brings together experts in Open Science, Citizen Science and Science Communication to explore the intersections, differences and mutual relevance between the fields.
-Panelists will share insights from their own research practices and the conversation will examine overlapping goals, complementary approaches, and common challenges of the fields.
+This roundtable brings together experts in Open Science, Citizen Science and Science Communication to explore the intersections, differences and mutual relevance between the fields.
+Experts will share insights from their own research practices and the conversation will examine overlapping goals, complementary approaches, and common challenges of the fields.
 By connecting these perspectives, the discussion aims to identify synergies and inspire new ways to shape a more open research culture.

 From Open to Impact – Open Science and Knowledge Valorisation